whad-team/whad-client/doc/source/cli/generic/wsniff.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``wsniff`` allows the sniffing with decryption and reassembly of BTMesh packets.
 This is only informational as reassembled and decrypted packets do not exist as is in the protocol.
-Thus is decryption is activated, you cannot pipe ``wsniff`` to other tools.
+Thus if decryption is activated, you cannot pipe ``wsniff`` to other tools.

 It will output application level messages (Model messages) or control messages after reassembly and decryption.